ghga-de/milestones-docs/template_exploratory_epic/technical_specification.md

 ## Principle Components of Exploration:

-Principal topics and components that shall be part of this exporation.
+Principal topics and components that shall be part of this exploration.
 Moreover, lists the questions that shall be answered.

 - \<Provide a list here.\>